Best active speakers Buying Guide: Welcome to What Hi-Fi?'s guide to the best active speakers you can buy in 2020.

 Quick physics lesson: speakers can be categorised into two different species – active and passive.
 Passive speakers are your standard, driver-filled boxes requiring an external amplifier to make a sound.
 Once the signal from the amplifier reaches them, there's an internal, non-powered crossover built-in which filters the appropriate frequencies to each of the driver units.

-There are also speakers that are passive in nature, but still have an amplifier built-in.
-These beasts are referred to as powered, and are represented by most of the sub-thousand-pound products on our list.
+Stay with us: there are also speakers that are passive in nature, but still have an amplifier built-in.
+These beasts are referred to as 'powered', and are represented by most of the sub-thousand-pound products on our list.

-Active speakers have amplifiers built-in too, but they have one dedicated for each 'way'.
-So, a two-way speaker with a tweeter and mid/bass will have two power amplifier modules.
+Now, active speakers.
+These have amplifiers built-in too, but they have one dedicated for each 'way'.
+So, a two-way speaker with a tweeter and mid/bass will have two power amplifier modules, one driving each driver.
 These models are fed by an 'active' powered crossover that works at a much lower voltage than their passive cousins.
 That means the components can be optimised for precision rather than pure power handling, resulting in a potentially better integrated, more precise sound.
 (See!
 That was quick, wasn't it?)

 While most of the products on our list look just like standard speakers, don't be fooled: there's a lot of clever processing going on inside these cabinets, and many of them support hi-res audio.

-Some are also complete all-in-one systems, with Bluetooth and certain streaming services built-in.
+Some are also complete all-in-one systems, double as Bluetooth speakers and also have certain music streaming services built-in.
 Not only are these more practical and neater than a bunch of separate components, they're often cheaper too.

 The multi-room feature set, while not perfect (we'd prefer a single app to handle every function), is more than made up for by the superb audio performance.
 Bowers & Wilkins may have been late to the multi-room party, but boy it arrived with a bang – more fashionably late than annoyingly so.